Adam Frederick Goldberg

 - Put on a Bus: She moved to Seattle during season 3.

 - The Bus Came Back: She came back during season 7 after her grandma died and her family had nothing else that tied them to Seattle.
+She doesn't appear in any season afterwards, however.

 - Serenade Your Lover: How Adam won her love first time.
 He tried to do this a second time, but it didn't work.